-HARVARD BIOSCIENCE, INC. Annual Meeting of Shareholders May 25, 2011 11:00 AM This proxy is solicited by the Board of Directors
+HARVARD BIOSCIENCE, INC. Annual Meeting of Shareholders May 28, 2015, at 11:00 AM EDT This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoint(s) Chane Graziano, David Green and Thomas McNaughton, or either of them, as proxies, each with the power to appoint (his/her) substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of HARVARD BIOSCIENCE, INC. that the shareholder(s) is/are entitled to vote at the Annual Meeting of shareholders to be held at 11:00 AM, EDT on May 25, 2011, at the offices of Burns & Levinson LLP, 125 Summer Street, Boston, Massachusetts 02110, and any adjournment or postponement thereof.
+The shareholder(s) hereby appoint(s) Jeffrey Duchemin and Robert Gagnon, or any of them, as proxies, each with the power to appoint (his/her) substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Harvard Bioscience, Inc. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 11:00 AM, EDT on May 28, 2015, at the offices of Burns & Levinson LLP, 125 Summer Street, Boston, Massachusetts 02110, and any adjournment or postponement thereof.